chrisco23/21deltaengineers.com/wp-content/plugins/wicked-folders/readme.txt

 == Description ==

 Wicked Folders is the ultimate tool for managing large numbers of pages and custom post types.
 The plugin simplifies content management by allowing you to organize your content into folders.
-Wicked Folders is an administration plugin that does not alter your content’s permalinks or hierarchy giving you the complete freedom to organize your pages and/or custom post types any way you want independently of your site’s structure.
+Wicked Folders does not alter your content’s permalinks or hierarchy giving you the freedom to organize your pages, posts, and custom post types any way you want independently of your site’s structure.

 = Features =
 * Organize pages, posts, and custom post types into folders